deshan-nawanjana/substream/README.md

 ## Key Features

 - Load subtitles into online streaming platforms such as Netflix, Prime Video, and YouTube.
-- Adjust font style, size, shadow, background color, and caption alignments.
+- Adjust font style, size, shadow, color, and caption alignments.
 - Adjust subtitle timing using the easy synchronization tool.

 ## Assets and Resources Used